-On the cosmopolitan roads of Capernaum and the shores of Galilee, Jesus Christ announced his first plain but powerful message to humanity.
-He declared, “Repent, for the kingdom of heaven is at hand” (Matthew 4:17).
-He went straight to the point and called for the need for repentance to gain eternal life.
+In the bustling streets of Capernaum and along the shores of Galilee, Jesus Christ delivered his initial, simple yet profound declaration to humankind.
+He proclaimed, “Repent, for the kingdom of heaven is at hand” (Matthew 4:17).
+With directness, he emphasized the importance of repentance as a means to attain everlasting life.

 Today, more than twenty centuries later, that voice lingers.
 Sin separates us from the love of God.
 Because of our fallen and imperfect nature, we continue to sin.
 God knows our frailty, but He still allows us to exercise our free will—the power of choice.